amyard/Django-Tests/README.md

 #### Blog_v2
-new Blog (Django 2.0): Class Based View, CRUD system, Login/Logout/Reset Passwords.
+new Blog (Django 2.0): Class Based View, CRUD system, Login/Logout/Reset Passwords, Like/Dislike Button, Comments.

+Need to do: Comments Reply, multiply Images, create app Tag and move all urls there, Create Archive by month, html tags.